In this third article in our series, we turn our attention to the presence and impact of rank and culture on coaching.

 - Be aware of the impact rank and culture has on you and your clients so you can check assumptions and prevent or minimize projections.

 - Be forthright, sharing your experience of your own rank and culture.

 - Be curious, asking your client questions, such as: How might your culture or rank be influencing how you think about this?
 How do they affect our coaching relationship?
 Your work relationships?
 Your life?

 Compass International’s Karen Curnow, MCC is committed to developing powerful, compassionate, and equitable leaders across cultures.
-Having lived in five countries, Karen serves as coach, consultant, and faculty member in Georgetown University’s Leadership Coaching program.
+Having lived in five countries, Karen serves as a coach, consultant, and faculty member at Georgetown University’s Leadership Coaching program.

 Karen and Halli helped create the groundbreaking Calling in Power and Culture Summit, bringing together over 30 coach education programs to focus on dynamics of power, privilege, rank, and culture in coaching.